Micronauts: Proposed SOTA Micronaut releases

 Below is a basic overview list of proposed SOTA Micronauts releases.
 Since no products were actually produced this is simply a high-level overview of their proposed Micronaut line offerings.

 Hasbro

 In June 2016, Hasbro announced the special release of a limited edition Micronauts Classic Collection toy set.
 The set included three Micronaut characters: Galactic Warrior, Pharoid and Orbital Defender and featured packaging artwork by artist Ken Kelly.
-The set debuted at the San Diego Comic Con.
+The set debuted at San Diego Comic-Con.

 Hasbro Micronaut releases

 Below is a basic overview list of Hasbro Micronaut toys with size/scale and release dates.